 Open your coffeemaker’s reservoir and pour in four cups of vinegar.
 The undiluted stuff will work best at cleaning your coffee pot.
 Then, let the vinegar do its job for 30 minutes.

 When the time has elapsed, turn on your coffee machine and run it through a usual brew cycle.
 Once the pot is done brewing, flush the coffeemaker with water and brew again.
-Repeat this step one more time and you shouldn’t smell any vinegar nor have a vinegary flavor in your next pot of coffee.
+Repeat this step one more time and you shouldn’t smell any vinegar nor have a vinegar taste in your next pot of coffee.

 Your third option is to use the variety of commercial coffee pot cleaners on the market.
 We’ve discussed many of these products on the blog, including Urnex Cleancaf.